But too many natural gastritis treatments out there do NOT help and actually aggravate symptoms.

 We can also use all sorts of common kitchen herbs and spices to help heal gastritis.

 We are typically told to avoid spicy food if we have gastritis but a range of herbs and spices actually help heal gastritis.

 Herbs & Spices That Kill H Pylori

-The London research suggests the following herbs and spices can stop the h pylori bacteria from attaching to our stomach lining:
+The UCL research suggests the following herbs stop h pylori attaching to stomach lining:

-And the following herbs and spices can actually kill h pylori bacteria within 60 minutes:
+And these herbs and spices actually kill h pylori within 60 minutes:

 - Black caraway

-Whilst the Lublin research showed the following herbs all had strong or good antimicrobial activity against h pylori:
+Whilst the Lublin research showed these herbs all had strong or good antimicrobial activity against h pylori: